Magento 2 Web Analytics: Select the Right Tracking Stack

 Going beyond Magento 2 GA4 integration: why you need more than GTM + GA4

-One of the baseline tools for tracking on-site events that people mention first in e-commerce analytics is Google Tag Manager (GTM).
+One of the first tools people mention for tracking on-site events is Google Tag Manager (GTM).
+New to it?
+See our Google Tag Manager setup guide for Magento 2.
 On its own, however, it does not provide insights.
 It is essentially a bridge between Google Analytics and your site.
 Why isn’t that enough?

-Second, GA is designed for Magento 2 real-time analytics, showing traffic levels, where people come from, and what actions they take (product view, add to cart, purchase).
+Second, GA is built to track traffic in real time, showing traffic levels, where people come from, and what actions they take (product view, add to cart, purchase).

 You can review a funnel or the conversion rate (how many users arrived, how many added to cart, and how many purchased), but that is often not sufficient for a deeper understanding.